Skip to main content

 Because many of the symptoms of specific spine conditions overlap, accurate diagnosis and careful monitoring are essential to planning the most successful course of treatment for your child.

 We offer a full spectrum of diagnostic testing, work closely with a dedicated, multidisciplinary team, and have access to the expertise and full resources of CHOP in every pediatric subspecialty.
-CHOP is ranked No. 1 in the nation for orthopaedic care, according to U.S. News & World Report.
+CHOP is ranked No. 1 in the nation for orthopedic care, according to U.S. News & World Report.

 Testing and diagnosis

-Your child will be diagnosed for a spine curvature disorder by a pediatric orthopaedist who will conduct a thorough medical examination and family history, observing the curve of your child's spine during the physical exam.
+Your child will be diagnosed for a spine curvature disorder by a pediatric orthopedist who will conduct a thorough medical examination and family history, observing the curve of your child's spine during the physical exam.

 The physician will also use imaging tests to look more closely at the spine to see if there are any problems with the bones of the spine and to measure what degree of curve is present.